ivanvorobei/SPLarkController/README.md

 </p>

 <p><h3>About</h3>
 Make <b>settings screen</b> for application.
 You can add <b>buttons and switches</b>.
 The amount cells is not limited.
-You can start using project with just two lines of code and easy customisation.<br><br>
+You can start using project with just two lines of code and easy customisation.
+For implement settings as in preiew, see section <a href="https://github.com/IvanVorobei/SPLarkController#settings-controller">Settings Controller</a>.<br><br>
-For implement settings as in preiew, see section <a href="https://github.com/IvanVorobei/SPLarkController#settings-controller">Settings Controller</a>.
 You can download example app <a href="https://itunes.apple.com/app/id1453325619" target="_blank">Code - Learn Swift & Design</a> from AppStore.
 If you want to <b>buy source code</b> of app this app, please, go to <a href="https://xcode-shop.com" target="_blank">xcode-shop.com</a>
 <br><br>
 If you like the project, do not forget to <b>put star ★</b> or donate:<br><br>